yunhao-qian/SD3-LoRA-CelebA/README.md

 ## Usage

-This section outlines the essential steps to prepare the dataset, fine-tune the model, calculate FID scores, and visualize attention weights.
+This section outlines the essential steps to prepare the dataset, fine-tune the model, calculate FID scores, and visualize token affinities.
 For a complete list of commands and options, use `sd3 --help` and `sd3 <command> --help`.

 ### Download and Prepare the Datasets